Winter in Greater Chicago is unpredictable, with Old Man Winter often shaking things up each year.

 While snow can sit on your driveway until you've finished your coffee, commercial properties don't have the luxury of waiting for service.

-In fact, on most commercial sites, sidewalks and parking lots need to be open and accessible to keep employees, customers, tenants, and visitors safe throughout the winter months.
 For example, a retail center during shopping seasons can’t lose business at these key times, and office parks must ensure their workers can get to their jobs on time.

 And when a snow or ice storm hits in the middle of the night, you want to know you did everything you could to ensure your property functions smoothly during all rush hour moments.